 - Obesity or being overweight.

 The prevalence of ACL injuries can be increased in adolescent populations due to periods of peak height velocity and the hormonal changes of puberty.
-As this is also a time where a large amount of activity habits are made, the risk of injury, and especially ACL injury, can be minimised through correct loading, form improvement and exercise programs designed to remedy imbalances and weaknesses.
+As this is also a time when a large amount of activity habits are made, the risk of injury, and especially ACL injury, can be minimised through correct loading, form improvement and exercise programs designed to remedy imbalances and weaknesses.

 POSTERIOR CRUCIATE LIGAMENT (PCL) INJURIES